Advertisement

 Tip 7: Install a cat house outside

 A cold cat will automatically seek heat.
-He may take refuge under a car or against a tire to warm up.
-Before starting your vehicle, check to see if your cat isn’t there.
-To avoid these particular situations, offer your feline an outdoor shelter to protect himself from bad weather (wind, rain, snow, thunderstorms, etc.) as well as nice big blankets.
+To warm up, he may take refuge under a car or against a tyre.
+Before starting your vehicle, check if your cat isn’t there.
+To avoid these particular situations, offer your feline an outdoor shelter to protect himself from bad weather (wind, rain, snow, thunderstorms, etc.) and nice big blankets.

 More advice on...